serokell/blog-posts/typescript-for-haskellers/article.md

 };
 ```

-#### Discriminated Unions or Datatype analogue
+#### Discriminated unions, or datatype analogue

-Going deeper using Unions, it is possible to construct data type analog.
+By going deeper with unions, it is possible to construct data type analog.
-It is called discriminated Unions.
+Those are called discriminated unions.
-The idea is to store special property for each variant which will allow switching on it.
+The main idea is to store a special property for each variant, which will allow switching on it.

 ```typescript
 type Result =